Well, kid, this is going to hurt, but you have to hear it.

 Let me tell you…

-When I started to gain interest in the muscle game, YouTube began its ascension.
+Right when I started to gain interest in the muscle game, YouTube began its ascension.
 At the time, there were only a handful of channels, and the clips were recorded with ancient VGA machinery and medieval optics.

 Over the years, the muscle content on YouTube grew to epic proportions.
 Today, you get unlimited videos for a single keyword.
 This is understandable.
-There are only so many topics, and content duplication is unavoidable.
+There are only so many topics, and thus content duplication is unavoidable.
 Nevertheless, angry wage slaves from the entire world are uploading videos, hoping to make money and quit their 9 to 5 estrogen loaded jobs.

 Here’s how the system operates.
 YouTube is divided into different niches.
 This reduces your competition from the entire world to a quarter of the world.
 In each segment, you are fighting a different type of mainstream monsters.
 When it comes to muscle, the last boss that you are going to face as a natural muscle constructor are the five trucks of fake natties uploading 24/7.